phdonner/phdonner/README.md

 > Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 > Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

-Apart from providing ways of organizing the content of individual documents, it is handy in preparing web pages, writing email, making task lists and so forth.
-[Learn 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you will quickly discover a number of real life applications.
-Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see what the source looks like.
+Apart from providing ways of organizing the content in individual documents, it is handy in preparing web pages, writing email, making task lists and so forth.
+[Learn 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you might quickly discover a number of real life applications.
+Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see what the Markdown source document looks like.

-However, you should notice that the two resources - Markdown and HTML - serve diverse ends: Markdown provides a quick way of structuring documents.
+However, you should notice that the two resources - Markdown and HTML - serve diverse ends: Markdown gives us a quick way of organizing the structure of documents.
 HTML provides, on the other hand, all the bells and whistles needed to produce a print-ready document.
 Don't think that we are advocating the sole use of Markdown.
-The two approaches can, in fact, support one another.
+You will see that the two approaches can, in fact, support one another.

 Please, have a closer look at the details of this topic by navigating the [Markdown page](markdown.md) of the NOSTERIIHI project.